-Each team deployed comprises individuals with expertise in the appropriate areas, as identified through a review of the family's prior history with the child welfare system.
+Each team deployed is comprised of individuals with expertise in the appropriate areas, as identified through a review of the family's prior history with the child welfare system.
 The team lead is responsible for guiding the process throughout the duration of the review.